This story contains affiliate links.

 The opening of the movie “Thor” prompted my son’s desire to learn more about Norway.
 Well, actually, they just wanted to see the movie.
 I bribed them to learn about the country first.

 Geography: Once again, our local library was the source for many books on modern-day Norway.
 But my boys were also fascinated by the world of the Vikings and stories from Norse mythology.
 Our map work and flag activities for this country came from http://www.coloring.ws/norway.htm.

 Reading: One of our favorite books this week was “History Dudes: Vikings” by Laura Buller.
 It is a comic-style book detailing everything you ever wanted to know (and some things you didn’t) about these Norse warriors.
 And speaking of the Norsemen, did you know Thor was one of the original Norse gods of mythology and legend?
 Well, the movies stray a bit from the original stories, but the boys and I spent some time reading D’Aulaires’ “Book of Norse Myths” and learned about how the early people of the Arctic Circle explained their world.

 Language Arts: Did you know that our Days of the week came from Norway?
-We learned the origin of the names of our weekdays at http://www.cyberclip.com/Katrine/NorwayInfo/Year/dager.html.
+We learned the origin of the names of our weekdays here.

-Science: We discussed the phenomenon called the Northern Lights and how this probably influenced a lot of the myths from ancient Norway.
-An explanation of the lights can be found at The Northern Lights Centre.
-But my sons especially enjoyed this amazing video showing the Northern Lights in their true colors: .
+Science: We discussed the Northern Lights phenomenon and how this probably influenced a lot of the myths from ancient Norway.
+You can find an explanation of the lights at The Northern Lights Centre.
+But my sons especially enjoyed this amazing video showing the Northern Lights in their true colors.

 As promised, we watched the original movie, “Thor,” at the end of our study (I haven’t previewed the sequel yet.)
 The boys really liked it, and mom didn’t mind it much either. . .
 I just love homeschool!